-No student will be readmitted to school after a suspension or expulsion until a meeting has taken place between the principal or designee and the student's parent, guardian or legal custodian to review the suspension or expulsion or until, in the discretion of the principal or designee, the parent, guardian or legal custodian of the suspended or expelled student has substantially agreed to review the suspension or expulsion with the principal or designee; except that if the principal or designee cannot contact the parent, guardian or legal custodian of such student or if such parent, guardian or legal custodian repeatedly fails to appear for scheduled meetings, the principal or designee may readmit such student.
-The purpose of the readmittance conference is to answer questions about the suspension or expulsion, clarify expectations regarding behavior, and consider alternatives or interventions to assist the student.
+7. Readmittance to School.
+No student will be readmitted to school after an expulsion until a meeting has taken place between the principal or designee and the student's parent, guardian, or legal custodian to review the expulsion or until, in the discretion of the principal or designee, the parent, guardian, or legal custodian of the suspended or expelled student has substantially agreed to review the expulsion with the principal or designee.
+However, if the principal or designee cannot contact the parent, guardian, or legal custodian of such student or if such parent, guardian, or legal custodian repeatedly fails to appear for scheduled meetings, the principal or designee may readmit such student.
+The purpose of the readmittance conference is to answer questions about the expulsion, clarify expectations regarding behavior, and consider alternatives or interventions to assist the student.